Strengthening our community

 Learn what it means to live sustainably in Baltimore and on this planet when they assess Stony Run’s water quality, debate environmental policy, and create miniature ecosystems to study the process of decomposition.

-Collaborate with peers by growing food in the Friends Community Garden for CARES food pantry, partnering with the Guilford Garden Club to maintain Friends' award-winning Native Plant Teaching Gardens, and tagging Monarch butterflies for migratory studies.
+Collaborate with peers by growing food in the Friends Community Garden for CARES food panty, partnering with the Guilford Garden Club to maintain Friends' award-winning Native Plant Teaching Gardens, and tagging Monarch butterflies for migratory studies.

 Act in meaningful ways by recycling and composting waste, sponsoring clothing and sports equipment swaps, and educating the community about water conservation.